 Longtime Netflix customers may have been annoyed by price hikes over the last couple years, and prospective customers may be wondering whether the service is right for them.
 After all, the streaming game is booming and there are several worthy services vying for your credit card number as we speak (er, type).

 Netflix has three different plans when it comes to streaming: Basic, Standard, and Premium.
 Plans start at $8 and increase incrementally, bringing the Standard and Premium plans to $11 and $14, respectively.
 Of course, things do change, and given the company’s recent stock surges and continually increasing subscriber numbers, Netflix may raise streaming prices sooner than usual.
-As usual, we’ll keep you updated.
-Below is a breakdown of what each plan entails, with the added features.
+Below is a breakdown of what each plan offers:

 |Plan||Price||Number of screens at once||Resolution|

 |Premium (streaming)||$14||4||HD + Ultra HD|

 The folks at Netflix certainly pride themselves on their streaming platform (and for good reason), but that does not mean the service ditched discs altogether.
 The company still offers DVD and Blu-ray plans — none of which include streaming access — starting at $5 and going up from there.
 The monthly cost determines how many discs you can check out at a time, as well as how many you want per month.

 This is a huge perk for Netflix streaming customers who want to share their Netflix account with roommates, friends, or family.
 The Basic Netflix plan allows you to stream content on only one screen at a time, though the number of screens on which you can simultaneously stream content increases with each plan upgrade.

 If you opt for the Standard plan, you can use the same account to watch content on two different devices at once or four different devices at the same time with the Premium plan.
 The number of devices and people you want to share your account with will likely influence which plan you pick.